matiastamsi/tiralabra/README.md

 To work correctly, this program expects that the cipher is breakable with frequency analysis (alphabets are just reordered) and there are spaces between words.
 There is also a list (txt-file) of frequencies of the language ([letter frequency in Wikipedia](https://en.wikipedia.org/wiki/Letter_frequency)).
 When a cipher is given, then frequencies of letters are been analyzed (later these results are been compared to the frequencies of the language).

-The program then tries to crack the given cipher with backtracking that is recursive method to try out the combinations.
-To be efficient, the frequencies are been used, so that the most possible combination is been tried out next.
+The program then tries to crack the given cipher with backtracking that is recursive method to try out the permutations.
+To be efficient, the frequencies are been used, so that the most possible permutation is been tried out next.

 ## Documentation
 [Design document](https://github.com/matiastamsi/tiralabra/blob/main/documentation/design_document.md)